7 Benefits of Sprinting

 Here are seven health benefits of adding sprinting to your movement routine and how to do so.

 Your body composition is your ratio of fat-to-muscle.
-Most westerners have weak body composition, with high levels of fat and low muscle mass.
-As a society, we eat too many energy-dense, nutrient-poor foods that promote the deposition of fat in our bodies.
+Many individuals have poor body composition, with high body fat and low muscle mass.
+As a society, we eat too many energy-dense, nutrient-poor foods that promote fat deposition in our bodies.
 Many of us certainly don't do enough regular movement to build and maintain lean body mass.

-Sprinting, however, not only helps to burn fat but also encourages muscles to grow.
+Sprinting, however, not only helps burn fat but also encourages muscle growth.
 The reasons for this are not as straightforward as you might think.

-Researchers are aware that it's not just the total calorie burn that matters for body composition, but the type of diet and exercise people do.
+Researchers are aware that it's not just total calorie burn that matters for body composition, but also the types of diet and exercise people follow.

-Research in Exercise and Sports Science Review suggests that sprinting shocks the body into becoming fitter at the cellular level.
+Research in Exercise and Sports Science Review suggests that sprinting shocks the body, prompting cellular-level adaptations that make it fitter.
 The researchers found that gene expression matters most for improving body composition.

 Sprinting sends a signal to cells all over the body to toughen up and adapt to the new physical activity requirements, improving oxidative capacity and metabolic control during subsequent exercise, leaving you leaner.

 Do you think endurance athletes have less body fat as a percentage of overall mass than sprinters?
-Interestingly there is research comparing the body composition of sprint and endurance athletes demonstrated that sprinters tend to have lower body fat percentages even though endurance athletes may look leaner.
+Interestingly, there is research comparing the body composition of sprint and endurance athletes, demonstrating that sprinters tend to have lower body fat percentages, even though endurance athletes may look leaner.

-Since it helps build muscles, sprinting can help you stave off the muscle-wasting effects of ageing.
-Humans have several different types of muscles in their bodies, including so-called "fast-" and "slow-twitch" fibres.
+Since it builds muscle, sprinting can help you stave off the muscle-wasting effects of ageing.
+Humans have several types of muscle fibres in their bodies, including so-called "fast-" and "slow-twitch" fibres.
 Fast-twitch muscle (type IIa and type IIb fibres that help you move powerfully) fatigue far more quickly than slow-twitch muscle (type I fibres used for posture and endurance).

-Sprinting, as you might expect, trains fast-twitch fibres while movement patterns like standing, walking, and jogging activates slower-acting muscle cells.
+Sprinting, as you might expect, trains fast-twitch fibres while movement patterns like standing, walking, and jogging activate slower-acting muscle cells.

 Sprinting is an excellent exercise for those who want to build speed and power.
 The more you train the fast-twitch muscle fibres in your legs, the faster you'll be able to run and the higher you'll jump.